Robert Sedgwick (colonist)

-Major General Robert Sedgwick (c.
-1611 – 1656) was an English colonist, born 1611 in Woburn, Bedfordshire, England, and baptised on 6 May 1613.
+Robert Sedgwick (1611 – 24 May 1656) was an English military officer, merchant and politician in New England.

-Biography
+Life

 He was the son of William Sedgwick of London, and brother of English priest William Sedgwick.
 He has been identified with the Sedgwick who came over to New England in 1635, in the ship Truelove, aged 24, although in the record of the custom house his name is written 'Jo.' instead of 'Ro.'
 Sedgwick.
 He was made a freeman of Massachusetts on 9 March 1637.

-Sedgwick, who had some military training, and is said by Edward Johnson to have been 'nurst up in London's Artillery garden,' was chosen captain of the Charlestown trained band, and was, in 1638, one of the founders of 'The Military Company of Massachusetts.'

-His name is the third in the foundation charter.
+Sedgwick, who had some military training, and is said by Edward Johnson to have been "nurst up in London's Artillery garden", was chosen captain of the Charlestown trained band, and was, in 1638, one of the founders of the Military Company of Massachusetts.
+His name is the third in the company's foundation charter.
 He was commander of the Castle in Boston Harbour in 1641, and was major-general of the Massachusetts forces in 1652.
 He ordered the building of Castle William, the first fort at Boston.

-In 1653, Sedgwick was in England, and Cromwell selected him to command an expedition intended to drive the Dutch from New Netherland, giving him the rank of major in the army.
+In 1653, Sedgwick was in England and Oliver Cromwell selected him to command an expedition intended to drive the Dutch from New Netherland, giving him the rank of major in the army.

 He raised, in spite of various obstructions, a few hundred men in the New England colonies, and was about to set out against the Dutch (June 1654), when news of the peace with Holland put a stop to his proceedings.

-On this, Sedgwick turned his forces against the French in Acadia, captured their forts of St. John's and Port Royal, and a settlement at Penobscot, and added Acadia to the British dominions.
+On this, Sedgwick turned his forces against the French in Acadia during and launched the English Invasion of Acadia (1654).
+During the campaign he captured the forts of St John's and Port Royal, and a settlement at Pentagouet (now Castine, Maine) and added Acadia to the British dominions.

-In the summer of 1655, after the conquest of Jamaica, the Protector appointed Sedgwick one of the civil commissioners for the government of his new acquisition.

-The instructions describe him still merely as 'Major Sedgwick,' but it is evident that Cromwell relied much on his experience of colonial life and his influence in New England.
+In the summer of 1655, after the invasion of Jamaica, the Lord Protector appointed Sedgwick one of the civil commissioners for the government of his new acquisition.
+The instructions describe him still merely as 'Major Sedgwick' but it is evident that Cromwell relied much on his experience of colonial life and his influence in New England.
 In October 1655, when Sedgwick arrived at Jamaica, he found the troops dying fast, everything in disorder, and necessaries of every kind wanting.

-"You must in a manner begin the work over again" was his message to Cromwell; but, though inwardly desponding of the future of the colony, he kept a brave front to the public, and under his energetic and judicious administration things slowly mended.
+"You must in a manner begin the work over again" was his message to Cromwell; but, though inwardly desponding of the future of the Colony of Jamaica, he kept a brave front to the public, and under his energetic and judicious administration things slowly mended.

 Cromwell rewarded his zeal by sending him a commission as major-general and commander-in-chief, which reached Jamaica early in May 1656.

-But Sedgwick never took up the command, died on 24 May 1656, and was buried halfway up the canyon to Spanish Town from Ocho Rios in a small Christopher Wren-styled chapel.
+But Sedgwick never took up the command, died on 24 May 1656, and was buried halfway up the canyon to Spanish Town from Ocho Rios in a small Christopher Wren-style chapel.